The Early Years

 George Williamson (Associate Artist of the company, 2012-2016) was commissioned by English National Ballet to create Firebird in March 2012; Williamson also choreographed the My First Ballet series, a joint initiative between English National Ballet and English National Ballet School.

 Since joining as Artistic Director, Tamara Rojo has been determined to reinvigorate the Company, introducing innovative new works to the repertoire while continuing to honour traditional ballet.
-New productions under Rojo’s artistic directorship include Le Corsaire, with English National Ballet being the only UK company to have the full work in its repertoire; Lest We Forget, a programme of new works by three of the most sought after choreographers Akram Khan, Russell Maliphant, and Liam Scarlett; Modern Masters, a triple bill honouring icons of 20th century choreography; She Said, a triple bill of new works by female choreographers Aszure Barton, Annabelle Lopez Ochoa and Yabin Wang; and a reimagined version of Giselle choreographed by Akram Khan.
+New productions under Rojo’s artistic directorship include Le Corsaire, with English National Ballet being the only UK company to have the full work in its repertoire; Lest We Forget, a triple bill reflecting on the experiences of those who fought in the First World War; Modern Masters, a triple bill honouring icons of 20th century choreography; She Said, a triple bill of new works by female choreographers Aszure Barton, Annabelle Lopez Ochoa and Yabin Wang; and a reimagined version of Giselle choreographed by Akram Khan.
 2014 saw English National Ballet become the first Associate Company of Sadler’s Wells, London.

 English National Ballet was named Winner of the Stef Stefanou Award for Outstanding Company at the 2014 and 2016 Critics’ Circle National Dance Awards.
 Lest we Forget was named Winner of the The South Bank Sky Arts Awards 2015.
 The Company has also received the Manchester Theatre Awards’ Robert Robson Award for Dance for three years in a row (Le Corsaire in 2014, Lest we Forget in 2015, and Akram Khan’s Giselle in 2016).